annaken/annaken.github.io/_drafts/2017-11-01-building-a-secure-bastion.md

 >    1. A projecting part of a fortification
 >    2. A special purpose computer on a network specifically designed and configured to withstand attacks

-If you deploy servers to a private network, then you need to connect to them either through a VPN or by ssh'ing through a bastion host (jump box).
-This massively reduces your attack surface - but you need to make sure that the server exposed to the internet is as secure as you can make it.

 ![Bastion](/assets/img/bastion.jpg)

+If you deploy servers to a private network, then you also need a way to connect to them.
+The two most common ways methods are to use a VPN, or to ssh through a bastion host (also known as a jump box).
+Shielding services this massively reduces your attack surface, but you need to make sure that the server exposed to the internet is as secure as you can make it.

+Here at Telenor Digital we use multiple federated AWS accounts, and we wanted to avoid having to set up a complex system of VPNs.
+Additionally, we wanted to be able to connect to any account from anywhere, not just from designated ip ranges.
+Deploying a bastion host to each account would allow us to connect easily to instances via [sshuttle](https://github.com/apenwarr/sshuttle).

+This is where it got... interesting.
+We use Amazon AWS, and at time of writing there was no designated bastion host instance type available.
+Nor could I find any pre-built bastions.
+Or even any of information about how other people were solving this problem.
+I seemed to have stumbled into the land of [xkcd 979](https://xkcd.com/979).
+And so under the banner of "I'll build it myself, how hard can it be" I set sail into uncharted territory.

+## Where do I start

+Our technology stack uses exclusively Ubuntu, and we wanted the bastion to be compatible with the various services we already deploy, such as Consul, Ansible, and Filebeat.
+Additionally, I feel a lot more comfortable messing with Ubuntu than I would do with other OSs.
+Had it not been for these constraints, there might be better OSs to start with, such as Alpine Linux.

+Thus the decision was taken to base the bastion on a minimal Ubuntu install, strip out as many packages as possible, add some extra security, and make a golden image bastion AMI.

+## What does secure mean?

 My version of secure is:

 1. Only authorised users can ssh into the bastion
 2. The bastion is useless for anything BUT ssh'ing through

-Disclaimer: the technology stack we use here at Telenor Digital influenced some design decisions here.
-Namely, we run everything in AWS, and we use Ubuntu everywhere.
-Additionally, we need the bastion to be able to run filebeat, Consul, Ansible and sshuttle.
-Therefore I didn't try to build an image from scratch, nor was it practical for me at this time to try to use a non-Ubuntu distro.

-My rough plan was: start with a minimal Ubuntu server AMI, strip out as many packages as possible, add some extra security, and make a golden image bastion AMI.
+## The starting point: Ubuntu minimal-server

 A quick glance at `dpkg-query -W` shows over 2000 packages pre-installed in Ubuntu minimal-server.